EkgariKasawala/EkgariKasawala/README.md

 - 👋 Hi, I’m @EkgariKasawala
-- 👀 I’m interested in  BCI systems , machine learnign and AI
+- 👀 I’m interested in  BCI systems(neurotech) , machine learnign and AI
-- 🌱 I’m currently learning   tensorflow and python
+- 🌱 I’m currently learning   tensorflow and SQL
 - 💞️ I’m looking to collaborate on SSVEP ( EEG) BCI applications
 - 📫 How to reach me    : ekgariorama@icloud.com ...